rustwasm/book/src/introduction.md

 ## How to read this book

-You should familiarize yourself with the [background and concepts][background] first.
+You should read [the motivation for using Rust and WebAssembly together][why-rust-wasm], as well as familiarize yourself with the [background and concepts][background] first.

 The [tutorial][] is written to be read from start to finish.
 You should follow
 along: writing, compiling, and running the tutorial's code yourself.
 If you